actions/stale/README.md

 This option is only useful if the debug output secret `ACTIONS_STEP_DEBUG` is set to `true` in your repository to display the logs.

 Default value: `true`

+#### ignore-all-activities-before-stale

+The option [days-before-stale](#days-before-stale) will define the number of days before considering the issues or the pull requests as stale.
+In most cases, the purpose of this action is to only stale when necessary so if any update occurs or if a comment is added to them, the counter will restart.
+Nonetheless, if you don't care about this, and you prefer to stick to this number of days no matter the activity, you can enable this option.

+Default value: `false`

+#### ignore-all-issue-activities-before-stale

+Useful to override [ignore-all-activities-before-stale](#ignore-all-activities-before-stale) but only to ignore the activities for the issues.

+Default value: unset

+#### ignore-all-pr-activities-before-stale

+Useful to override [ignore-all-activities-before-stale](#ignore-all-activities-before-stale) but only to ignore the activities for the pull requests.
+Default value: unset

 ### Usage